350 products

 The 2008 L d’Or is a strikingly fresh and finely structured mature Muscadet, drawn from old vines rooted in the estate’s signature granite soils.
 This vintage shows lifted aromas of citrus oil, green apple skin, crushed stone, and sea breeze, layered with subtle notes of almond and fennel as it opens.
 On the palate, it’s tense, vibrant, and beautifully chiseled, carrying the classic saline edge that defines great Muscadet.
 Long, mineral, and impeccably balanced, this is a superb example of how L d’Or evolves with time—precise, elegant, and still remarkably youthful despite its age.

-Cantina Tramin Kellerei Epokale Gewurztraminer Spatlese 2017 750ml
+Cantina Tramin Epokale Gewürztraminer Spätlese 2017 750ml

-A true benchmark of Italian white wine, this Gewürztraminer dazzles with elegance and intensity.
 Aromas of lychee, rose petals, and exotic spices lead to a palate that is silky, richly textured, and beautifully balanced.
 A radiant sweet core blends seamlessly with a savory, creamy finish, offering enormous length and sophistication.
+The interplay of sunny Mediterranean days and cool mountain nights develops the aromatics and maintains vibrant acidity throughout.

 Wine Production